 What We Do > Influencer Marketing

-Recent years have seen significant changes in the communications and PR industry, including the reduction of full-time staff journalists in Brazilian and Latin American publications with many titles using contractors or freelancers.
-This is alongside the notable increase dominance of social media and in an era of 24 hours multiple sources of news and information.
-Influencers have been a part of the marketing and branding for decades, using celebrity status gained from sports, models or film stars.
-Yet, social media has changed who they are and how they used.
-Today, influencers can be any age but some of the most popular can be in their mid-teens.
+The communication industry has felt significant changes in recent years with the reduction of full-time staff journalists in Brazilian and Latin American publications – many outlets now use contractors or freelancers.
+We have entered an era of the 24-hour news cycle with multiple sources of information and a notable upsurge in the dominance of social media.
+Influencers have been a part of marketing and branding for decades with sports celebrities, models and film stars, but social media is changing who these influencers are and how they are used in marketing.
+Today, influencers can be of any age but some of the most popular are in their mid-teens.

-Conventional thinking is often tying brands with big names celebrities but this often comes with a high budget.
-Also, they may not have as much pull as up-and-coming social media influencers who have built up a large following with high engagement with their followers and niche industry.
-They have built a relationship so influencers enjoy creating content that their followers care about but they will review a brand or product, assessing if the business offering offers a real interest to them and their followers, before agreeing to work together.
+Conventional thinking often ties brands to big-name celebrities, which often comes with a high price tag even though they may not have as much pull as up-and-coming social media influencers who have built a large following with high engagement in a niche industry.
+It’s a different relationship – influencers enjoy creating content that their followers care about, so they will review a brand or product, assessing if the business offers a real interest to them and their followers before agreeing to work together.

-At its essence, the job of a good Brazilian PR agency is to act as advocates – developing and telling a client’s story in a way that meets their need to communicate important messages using relevant platforms.
-Sherlock has extensive experience in using influencers from a variety of industries to promote our client’s brands.
-Using our extensive and diverse contact list, ranging from the up-and-coming to the well-established, we identify influencers, reviewing both their background and following, ensuring that they are the right fit with our clients’ brand.
-This includes assessing influencers whose following fit our clients brand target demographic and have a reputation built on trust.
-This means that their followers are loyal.
-We also evaluate their posts content, if it’s all brand representation or sales.
+At its essence, the job of a good Brazilian PR agency is to act as an advocate – developing and telling a client’s story in a way that communicates important messages on relevant platforms.
+Sherlock has extensive experience working with influencers from a variety of industries to promote brands.
+Our diverse contacts range from up-and-coming influencers to well-established names.
+We identify influencers and review both their background and following, ensuring they are the right fit.
+Ideal influencers will have a following that fits the target demographic of our client and has a reputation built on trust – meaning that their followers are loyal.
+We also evaluate the content of their posts to ensure that it’s not all brand representation and sales.

 Identifying the right influencer isn’t all about the number of followers but about their reaction and engagement as they help make a brand feel relevant.
-They often share their own experiences and stories, going into details about the product while entertaining their followers while promoting the product very directly.
-Hence aligning the right brands with the right influencers creates synergy, amplifying both the brand and influencer, as they both attract publicity and benefit from the brand recognition and loyalty.
+They often share their own experiences and stories, going into details about the product and entertaining their followers while promoting the product very directly.
+Aligning the right brands with the right influencers creates synergy, amplifying both the brand and influencer, as they both attract publicity and benefit from the brand recognition and loyalty.

 How we can help

-Once we’ve identified the right influencer there are normally two ways to work with them to promote a brand, paid or unpaid.
+Once we’ve identified the right influencers there are two ways to work with them to promote a brand: paid and unpaid.
 Sherlock has expertise in both.

-Paid brand ambassadors can include a celebrity or a speaker at an event with the relationships lasting the contracted period, acting as a spokesperson.
-It can be a close relationship where both work on projects.
-Unpaid brand ambassadors can promote through word of mouth using which ever social media platform they use to influence.
-Therefore, it’s more fluid, informal relationship, akin to being an advocate or a brand enthusiast.
+Paid brand ambassadors can include a celebrity or a speaker at an event or a brand spokesperson with the relationship lasting the contracted period, but can also be a close relationship where both parties work on projects together.
+Unpaid brand ambassadors can promote the brand through word of mouth using whichever social media platform they use to influence.
+It’s a more fluid, informal relationship akin to being a brand advocate or enthusiast.

-Whichever way the influencer and brand work together, part of the campaign strategy is developing a content campaign which creates connections and fosters engagement with the influencers’ followers, the brands target market.
+Whichever way the influencer and brand work together, part of the campaign strategy is developing a content campaign which creates connections and fosters engagement with influencers’ followers, the brand’s target market.